codebysandeep-source/frontpagebluebird/readme.md

 ## DJANGO FULLSTACK WEBAPP DEVELOPER

 ### About me
 Hi I'm Sandeep Kr Chauhan.
 I have a strong passion for webapp development.
-I specialize in front-end & back-end development and my passion is all about building  an elegant  and professional user interface and website.
+I specialize in Python and Django and my passion is all about building  an elegant  and professional user interface and website.
 I also do branding and identity design such as  logo design, along with photo editing and other graphic.

 ### Contact
 Do you fancy saying hi to me or you want to get started with your project and you need my help?
 Feel free to contact me.